sync1211/TR3-VR-Bot/README.md

-This bot is intended as a joke and was created in a hurry.
+This bot is intended as a joke and was created in a hurry for our server's Halloween event.
 Please excuse the messy code.

 ## Requirements